pratibha6-ai/Code-Validator/README.md

-💡Code-Validator
+💡#Code-Validator

   A smart, interactive web & mobile app that lets users generate, validate, and fix programming code using AI-powered agents.
 Built with Flutter (frontend) and Flask (backend), this tool streamlines the process of writing error-free code in a developer-friendly interface.

 📌 Features